jameslnewell/xhr-mock/docs/_api/xhr_mock.md

       * Registers mock as a factory function by passing it as a parameter to the .post function.
 When XHRMock receives POST request, it then uses the registered mock function to process the request.
 If the request is as expected, the mock returns a response.
 For greater detail, look at the source code.
     * __parameters__:
-      * the url is passed into the function as either a string or in regex as an object.
+      * the url is passed into the function as either a string or a `RegExp` object.
       * mock is a factory function, `MockFunction`, passed into the .post function as a parameter.

   ##### .patch( *url* \| *regex* , *mock* )